MrMikeFloyd/kafka-spring-example/README.md

 If you want to have a look at the Streams Topology used in this sample, you find a visualization in the `doc` subdirectory.
 Generate your own [via Spring Boot Actuator](http://localhost:8080/actuator/kafkastreamstopology/kafka-telemetry-data-aggregator) and the excellent [Kafka Streams Topology Visualizer](https://zz85.github.io/kafka-streams-viz/).

+### My docker containers are throwing errors on startup - what's wrong?

+Unless you're running this example for the first time, your docker containers might be struggling with a previous inconsistent state.
+Giving yourself a fresh start by running `docker-compose down --remove-orphans -v` inside the `docker` directory should do the trick.

 Have fun!